Heuristic principle: if a result is technically erudite, needs

 2C.
 Polynomials with Complex Roots Chapter VIII.
 We investigate the sextic Bring-Jerrard polynomial.
 For independent roots this chapter assumes Galois theory holds.
 For dependent roots we give a description of polynomial entities and show they are solvable.
 These entities always contain a general polynomial.
 We give a general theory of dependent roots.

 2D.
 Polynomials with Matrix Roots Chapter IX.
-This chapter deals with matrix variables.
+The chapter deals with matrix variables.
 Using the Cayley-Hamilton theorem and companion matrices, we show matrix solutions for complex polynomials of any degree can be found.
 For independent roots we investigate matrix solutions of polynomial equations with intricate coefficients up to the quartic.
 The fundamental theorem of algebra fails for matrix polynomials, and solution conditions can be more severe than the ordinary case.

 2G.
 Polynomial Rings and Ideals Chapter XII.
 We introduce Hilbert's basis theorem, the Nullstellensatz and Groebner bases.